ueno-llc/gsap-tools/README.md

 - `L`: Toggle loop
 - `H`: Toggle UI
 - `←`: Rewind
-- `↑`: Speed up timescale
+- `↑`: Speed up
-- `↓`: Slow down timescale
+- `↓`: Slow down

 ## References

 ### `<GsapTools />` component

-- **isVisible** (default = false): You can choose to show the GsapTools by default.
+- **isVisible** (default = false): Show GsapTools by default.
+Or not.
+It’s a free country.

-- **isFixed** (default = true): With the draggable feature, the GsapTools is on fixed position to be on top of everything.
-But you can decide to position it in another way by passing false to this props.
+- **isFixed** (default = true): With the draggable feature, GsapTools defaults to `position: fixed` on top of everything.
+But you can pass false to this prop to position the tool however you like.

-- **onClick** (default = undefined): The tool comes with a build-in button to toggle the component.
-But if you decide to have your own button to handle this, just pass an onClick props to the component and it will remove the build-in one.
-It’s usefull if you have a whole dev tools package and already have a way to enable one or another tool.
+- **onClick** (default = undefined): The tool comes with a built-in button to toggle the component.
+But if you decide to have your own button to handle this, just pass an `onClick prop to the component and it will override the built-in function.
+This is useful if you have a whole dev tools package and already have a way to enable specific tools.

 ### `add()` function

-- **timeline** (required): The first argument to pass is the timeline from your animation.
-It only works with `TimelineLite` and `TimelineMax` for the moment.
+- **Timeline/Tween** (required): The first argument to pass is the timeline from your animation.
+You can either pass Tween or Timeline instances.

-- **id** (optional): Instead of passing the id to the timeline method constructor you can pass it on the `add()` function itself `add(this.timeline, ‘myId’)`.
+- **id** (optional): Instead of passing the id to the timeline method constructor you can pass it on the `add()` function itself. `add(this.timeline, ‘myId’);`

 ### `remove()` function

 This function is not required.
-It’s simpler through the disposer function call via the reference to the `add()` function.
-However you can still use it if you want.
+It’s simpler to use the `disposer function call via the reference to the `add()` function.
+However, you can still use it if you want.

-- **timeline** (optional): The previous timeline you added.
-It can be the reference to it.
-`this.t = new TimelineLite()` then `remove(this.t)`.
+- **Timeline/Tween** (optional): The first argument to pass is the timeline from your animation.
+For the moment this only works with TimelineLite and TimelineMax.

-- **id** (optional): The id of the timeline if you defined one through the add function.
-In this case you have to pass the timeline argument as null `remove(null, ‘myId’)`.
+- **id** (optional): Instead of passing the id to the timeline method constructor you can pass it on the `add()` function itself. `add(this.timeline, ‘myId’);

-## Motivation
+## But, why?

-We love the work of the GSAP’s guys.
-We love it so much that we are using GSAP on almost every of our projects when it comes to animations.
+We ❤️ GSAP.
+We ❤️ it so much that we use GSAP for animations on almost all of <a href="http://ueno.co/work/">our projects</a>.

-One thing that were are struggling for a long time has been debugging big timelines.
-Most of the time, we reload, reload, reload, reload, reload, reload, reload, reload.
+But one thing were struggling with for a long time was debugging big timelines.
+Most of the time we reload, reload, reload, reload, reload, reload, reload, reload.
+You get where this is going.
-Yupp, and it’s not even accurate to the number of reload we need to do to, to finish an animation from A to Z.

-GSAP introduced a dev tools recently, and we tried it.
-But it wasn’t fitting our needs.
-It wasn’t possible to remove a timeline after being registered when we unmounted a component.
-Animations are only register if they are played 2 seconds after the pages is loaded, which is a problem when we have a lot of animation playing on users actions or some waypoint triggered.
+Recently GSAP introduced their dev tools.
+We tried them but found they didn’t really fit our needs: Setting the tools up with webpack, a real mess; when unmounting a component, removing its timeline after being registered is not possible; and finally, animations are only registered if they are played 2 seconds after the page is loaded, which is a problem if we have an animation playing based on user interaction, or when a waypoint is triggered.

-That’s why we decide to start our own tool to addresses all this issues.
+That’s why we decided to make our own tool to address these issues.

+## You to the rescue

+If you noticed any issues, have any ideas, or want to open pull requests, just do it.
+And if you want to know more about who we are and what we do, <a href="http://ueno.co/">there’s a link for that</a>.

 ## Development